nilsandgren/toolbox/git/gitb/README.md

 Press enter to check out the currently selected branch, or press q to abort.

+If the command line argument -i (short for --interactive) is provided, checkout, delete, and force delete can be performed on the currently selected branch by pressing c, d, or D respectively.

 Description of command line arguments:

     -c